boracolakoglu/BDA_Vis_Project/readme.md

 ## 📊 Data Insights

 The dataset includes minute-level energy readings from various appliances and weather conditions.
 All data is cleaned and optimized for clear, impactful visualizations. ⚙️💡

-## 🤝 Contribute

-Got ideas?
-Found a bug?
-Open a pull request or create an issue to help improve this project! 🚀

 ## 📜 License